Buying an Electric Boiler: What You Need to Know

 Flats tend to be the ideal size for an electric boiler to meet the heating and hot water demands, plus they're compact in size so won't take up much space – which can be precious in a smaller flat.

-Who should you hire to install an electric boiler?
+Who can install an electric boiler?

 When replacing a gas boiler with an electric boiler, you'll need to hire a Gas Safe registered engineer to remove the gas boiler.
 They will also remove the flue, condensate pipe and cap the gas line as these aren't needed for an electric boiler.